NovaTri12/crud_rest_api/README.md

 # crud_rest_api
-This is crud rest api with go and
+This is crud rest api with go and mux

 # How To Use:
 1. clone this git